4 Equity Release Costs in 2024: What You Need to Know

 How Do Age and Health Affect Equity Release Costs?

-Equity release providers consider factors like life expectancy and potential health issues to calculate the releasable amount, using actuarial risk, a process that employs statistical models and data to manage financial risks.5
+Equity release providers consider these factors to calculate the releasable amount, using actuarial risk, a process that employs statistical models and data to manage financial risks.5

 Younger borrowers pose a higher risk due to a longer potential loan period and life changes, whereas older or less healthy borrowers present a lower risk because of their shorter life expectancy.